It is hard to get to the top of the Australian jockey ranks. Once a jockey makes it to the top, it is challenging to stay there.

-Lane has followed the money when it comes to where he does most of his work, namely Victoria.
+Lane has followed the money when it comes to where he does most of his work, namely Victoria which has made punters happy.
 By a rough estimate, he has made more starts in Victorian metro racing than he has made in the other jurisdictions combined.
 If the Victorian country tracks are figured in, the rest of the country is left as far behind as was Lane when he was aboard at the close of Trust In A Gust’s career.

 Over 3200 metro starts and over 2900 country starts have all been in Victoria.
 He has won almost 600 races at country tracks and over 350 at the metro tracks.